Biblical words matter.

 Gal 3:5 So again I ask, does God give you his Spirit and work miracles among you by the works of the law, or by your believing what you heard?

 Paul goes on to say that his dispensation was given to Him, for the Gentiles, through the grace of God.
-It was NOT given to the Apostles, but to Paul; therefore, if we consider what the Apostles had reduced their dispensation to, it's incorrect to presume both Gospels were the same.
-On top of this, Paul pronounces a curse on those teaching this other Gospel.
-Paul's theology on salvation is echoed throughout his teaching, and it remained consistent throughout the years of his ministry—that the Gentiles are saved through "believing in the Gospel and being filled with the Holy Spirit".
+It was NOT given to the Apostles, but to Paul; and he presumes a curse is on those who teach this other Gospel because of what they have reduced it to.
+Paul's theology of salvation is echoed throughout his epistles and remained consistent through all the years of his ministry: the Gentiles are saved by "believing in the Gospel of Jesus Christ, and being filled with the Holy Spirit".

-It's difficult to imagine that two dispensations, rising from the same source, could have such vastly different ideas about how we are saved.
-Ironically, the mystery of the Gentiles receiving salvation (Col 1:25-27) was hidden from the Old Testament—the Apostles didn’t know about it before Paul.
-The interruption would never have come to pass if the Jews had accepted Jesus Christ as Messiah.
-The Jews should have become the Body of Christ—God intended that Jews would take the Gospel of grace to the Gentiles—sounds oddly familiar—but they rejected their Messiah—while the Holy Spirit saved some, including the Apostles, most were scattered when the persecution began after the crucifixion.
-The Apostles remained in Jerusalem and continued to teach Christ crucified and risen along with their Jewish traditions.
+It's difficult to imagine that two dispensations, rising from the same source, could have such vastly different opinions about how Gentiles are saved.
+Ironically, the mystery of the Gentiles receiving salvation (Col 1:25-27) was hidden from the Apostles—unrevealed in the Old Testament.
+The Apostles didn’t know the specifics for up to 20 years until Paul went up to Jerusalem.
+The interruption in God’s plan of salvation would never have come to pass if the Jews had accepted Jesus Christ as Messiah.
+The Jews should have become the Body of Christ—God intended that Israel would take the Gospel of grace to the Gentiles—sounds oddly familiar—but they rejected their Messiah—while the Holy Spirit saved some, including the Apostles, most were scattered when the persecution began after the crucifixion.
+The Apostles remained in Jerusalem and continued to teach a Kingdom Gospel, one about Christ as Messiah under their Jewish traditions.
+The “Great Commission” was never fully imbibed by the Apostles—they never went into the world, and certainly not to the Gentiles.
 God continued to empower the Apostles for a time, but this gradually faded as their Law and traditions corrupted the wine and blurred the lines between grace and the Law—the issue that Paul strongly contested throughout his ministry.

 Subscribe